Association football: History

 Association football in itself does not have a classical history.
-Notwithstanding any similarities to other ball games played around the world, FIFA has recognised that no historical connection exists with any game played in antiquity outside Europe.
+Notwithstanding any similarities to other ball games played around the world, FIFA has described that no historical connection exists with any game played in antiquity outside Europe.
+The history of football in England dates back to at least the eighth century.
 The modern rules of association football are based on the mid-19th century efforts to standardise the widely varying forms of football played in the public schools of England.
-The history of football in England dates back to at least the eighth century.